minibits-cash/minibits_wallet/README.md

 The code is derived from Ignite template, however with many libraries, notably Expo, stripped down to achieve fast startup times.
 Performance bottleneck on some Android devices is react-native-keychain.
 To overcome this, it has been patched not to warm-up on startup and its use to encrypt storage is opt-in.

 Wallet state is managed by mobx-state-tree and persisted in fast MMKV storage.
 Only the basic mobx concepts are in place, whole model could be improved.
-All critical wallet code is in services/walletService.ts and all coins state changes are in models/ProofsStore.ts.
+All critical wallet code is in services/walletService.ts and all ecash state changes are in models/ProofsStore.ts.
 Wallet communication with the mints is in services/cashuMintClient.ts and uses [cashu-ts](https://github.com/cashubtc/cashu-ts) library.

 Crypto operations are handled by react-native-quick-crypto, that is fast and does not require awful javascript shims.
-Transaction history and coins backup is stored in sqlite, with fast react-native-quick-sqlite driver that enables to run lighter queries synchronously.
+Transaction history and ecash backup is stored in sqlite, with fast react-native-quick-sqlite driver that enables to run lighter queries synchronously.

 In case of breaking state and data model changes, versioning and code is ready to run necessary migrations on wallet startup.